 5. Roy's Peak Hiking Trail

-You may have seen a photo getting around on Instagram from the top of Roy's Peak - there's no doubt that the top of the mountain provides one of the best photo ops in NZ.
+You may have seen a photo getting around on Instagram from the top of Roy's Peak.
+There's no doubt that the top of the mountain provides one of the best photo ops in NZ.
 Allow around 5 to 6 hours return to reach the summit of Roy Mountain from Lake Wanaka.
+And an extra hour to wait for all the budding instagrammers to stop posing so you get a chance.
 The track begins 6km from the town centre of Lake Wanaka at the Roys Peak Track carpark.
-More info here.
+More info about Roy's Peak Walking Trail.

 6. Explore Lake Wanaka by Bike

-Bike Riding is one of my favourite ways to explore new destinations – it is cheap and easy!
-Bike hire is around $20 to $30 for half day rental and can be arranged by the staff at Base Wanaka.
+Bike Riding is one of my favourite ways to explore new destinations.
+It is cheap and easy!
+Bike hire is around $20 to $30 for half day rental.
 The lake front has a bike track that will lead you from one side of the lake to the other.
 The track is flat terrain so great for all levels.
 I suggest riding to Eely Point for a secluded beach experience or to Waterfall Creek for a rainforesty feel.
-If you are keen on Mountain Biking, there are loads of tracks for all levels just a short ride from Base.
+If you are keen on Mountain Biking, there are loads of tracks for all levels.

 7. Puzzling World

 Bizarre, cheap and great for a hangover this is one of the Wanaka activities that you just have to do!
 Puzzling World includes a tricky maze, rooms full of illusions and abstract and mind baffling buildings.
-Entry is cheap and Puzzling World is just a 15 minute walk from Base reception.
+Entry to Puzzling World is cheap.

 8. Skydive Wanaka

-Voted by one of our Base veterans as the best exit point in New Zealand.
+Voted by one of our Base veterans as the best skydiving location in New Zealand.
 With Skydive Wanaka you will gain views of the Southern Alps, New Zealand’s tallest mountain Mt Cook, World Heritage Mt Aspiring National Park, Glaciers, Lakes & Lord of the Rings Country from 15,000ft!

 9. Paddleboard & Kayak

 Lake Wanaka is one of the most tranquil and scenic lakes in New Zealand, surrounded by huge mountains that cast a painting like background.
-It is also one of the cheapest places in New Zealand to hire a Paddleboard or Kayak and packages can be arranged to suit your needs.
+It is also one of the cheapest places in New Zealand to hire a Paddleboard or Kayak.
+Packages can be arranged to suit your needs.
 Paddle Wanaka offer everything from guided kayak tours, morning SUP Yoga classes, SUP rentals, Kayak rentals and more!

 10. National Toy & Transport Museum

-Sounds geeky but there is so much to see and do here!
+Sounds geeky but there is so much to see and do at the National Toy & Transport Museum!
 You will find vintage toys that will take you on a nostalgic trip back to your childhood, as well as rare, unusual and vintage aircraft, cars, trucks, fire engines, military vehicles and more.
 Entry is just $17.

 Hopefully you're no longer wondering what to do in Wanaka because as you can see there are plenty of things to do here.